neilcoles/docs/notes.md

 | `Doctor` | True or False.
 Useful for distinguishing staff/test accounts for example
 | `Groups` | This allows an arbitary list of tags to be assigned to a user.
 Can be useful if custom reporting is required that can't be satisfied by the above, for example by age groups

 It is important that whatever info is transfered isn't enough to personally identify anyone.
-For example if postcode was passed in groups this may be fine on it's own. but in combination with user specialty it may become enough to find someone's identity.
+For example if postcode was passed in groups this may be fine on it's own, but in combination with user specialty it may become enough to find someone's identity.

 # Technical Implementation